poboisvert/Credit_Risk_Analysis/README.md

 - The balanced accuracy score is 65%.

 ![2a](img/2a.png)

+- The high_risk precision is about 1% with 64% sensitivity which makes a F1 of 2% (trade-off)

+- The low_risk precision is about 100% with 66% sensitivity which makes a F1 of 80% (trade-off)

 Accuracy: 65%, Precision: High Risk: 1%, Low Risk: 100%, Recall: High Risk: 64%, Low Risk: 66%